 See all birds from previous months in Our Photo Gallery

 Click on photo and comment in our photo gallery.
 What bird do you think this is?

-The Bird Club has published “The Birds of Virginia’s Colonial Historic Triangle” and it is available to all for a donation of $20 to the Bird Club.
+The Bird Club has published “The Birds of Virginia’s Colonial Historic Triangle.”
 Editor Bill Williams compiled the data from local birders' records since the 1960's and 1970's.
 The cover, shown here, sports a stunning photo of our mascot bird, a Red-headed Woodpecker taken by Club member Mike Powell at Greensprings Trail.
 The book contains over 30 color photos by local nature photographers.

 You can obtain one of “Bill’s Books” at just about any Bird Club event.
 They are also available at Morrison’s Flowers and Gifts at Colony Square Shopping Center on Jamestown Road and at Wild Birds Unlimited at Monticello Marketplace.